 The Madison Japanese Karate Club is one of the oldest Martial Arts clubs at the University of Wisconsin-Madison.
 It is sponsored by the Division of Recreational Sports, and is a registered student organization.

 Participation is open to all UW-Madison students, faculty, and staff.
-We start a new beginners class every semester, and the next one will start on Monday, September 17th, 2018, in room 510 at Lathrop Hall.
-Check back here for more details!
+We start a new beginners class every semester, and we have regularly scheduled workouts on MWF 5:30 - 7:30 throughout the summer in room 1065 at the Nat.
+You can come join us at any workout.

 No experience?
 No worries!
 Most of our club members started their martial arts journey as complete novices.
 It is best to start at the beginning of a semester, as we have a structured beginners class.
-The next one will start on September 17, 2018.
+During the summer months you can come to any workout to check out our club.

 Note that it is also possible to start at any time, as long as there is consistency and dedication, so don't hesitate to send us an e-mail.